plasticuproject/blog/content/posts/Console-Write-Up.md

 ![](/images/console/pics/3.png#center)

-I actually have no idea what this is, and had to do a bit of web searching to find two related github repositories, a server library, [php-console](https://github.com/barbushin/php-console), and a Chrome browser extension, [php-console-extension](https://github.com/barbushin/php-console-extension).
+I had no idea what this is, and had to do a bit of web searching to find two related github repositories; a server library, [php-console](https://github.com/barbushin/php-console), and a Chrome browser extension, [php-console-extension](https://github.com/barbushin/php-console-extension).
 The browser extension is no longer available in the Chrome store, so we have to manually download the source zip from github, unpack it, and load the extension into Chromium.

 ![](/images/console/pics/4.png#center)